Hoya Paxa Student Symposium 2026

 Students presenting at the Hoya Paxa 2025 Symposium

-The Hoya Paxa Student Symposium features our Religion, Ethics, and World Affairs (REWA) minors showcasing their capstone projects, as well as student research projects from other Berkley Center programs and courses.
+The Hoya Paxa Student Symposium featured our Religion, Ethics, and World Affairs (REWA) minors showcasing their capstone projects, as well as student research projects from other Berkley Center programs and courses.

-We invite Georgetown and the wider Berkley Center community to participate by attending the in-person sessions.
+We invited Georgetown and the wider Berkley Center community to participate by attending the in-person sessions.

 Schedule